dutterbutter/gran-canarias/README.md

 terraform apply
 ```

-This will create the necessary EC2 instance, the S3 bucket which is used for configuration, the necessary IAM configuration as well as the security groups.
+This will create the necessary EC2 instances, the S3 bucket which is used for configuration, the necessary IAM configuration as well as the security groups.

 ## Configuration